 - As many as six drugs in combination are frequently required for adequate treatment.

-- Current drug of choice-clarithromycin plus one or more of the followings: ethambutol, rifabutin or ciporfloxacin.
+- The current drug of choice-clarithromycin plus one or more of the following: ethambutol, rifabutin, or ciprofloxacin.

 - Mycobacterium ulcerans causes Buruli ulcer: a necrotising disease (causing tissue death) of the skin and underlying tissue.